rmit-programming-club/rmit-programming-club.github.io/_posts/2018-02-14-Programming-Competitions.md

 Reasons to Participate:

 * Improve skills and coding ability.
 Can help you write cleaner code, improve debugging skills and help with memorising programming concepts.
 * Working in a team environment.
 * Challenges you to think.
 * Helps with your future career.
 * They are fun!

-## Kaggle Programming Competions
+## Kaggle Programming Competitions

 ### [iMaterialist Challenge (Furniture)](https://www.kaggle.com/c/imaterialist-challenge-furniture-2018)